Notice of Privacy Practices

 Complaints

 If you believe your privacy rights have been violated, you may file a complaint with GetPepWell or with the U.S. Department of Health and Human Services, Office for Civil Rights (OCR).
-We will not retaliate against you for filing a complaint.
+You will not be retaliated against for filing a complaint.

 Filing with GetPepWell